-- (1) Subject to the provision of these Standing Orders all surplus goods and materials in excess of £10,000 in value to be disposed of by any part of the Council shall be advertised for sale either by inviting sealed offers or by public auction, unless in special circumstances (of which the Committee concerned shall be the judge) it is otherwise decided. - (2) The arrangements for the disposal of surplus goods and materials not falling within paragraphs (1) shall be delegated to the appropriate Director.
+- 16(1) Subject to the provision of these Standing Orders all surplus goods and materials in excess of £10,000 in value to be disposed of by any part of the Council shall be advertised for sale either by inviting sealed offers or by public auction, unless in special circumstances (of which the Committee concerned shall be the judge) it is otherwise decided. - 16(2) The arrangements for the disposal of surplus goods and materials not falling within paragraphs (1) shall be delegated to the appropriate Director.

-17. ACQUISITION AND DISPOSAL OF LAND AND BUILDINGS
+17 ACQUISITION AND DISPOSAL OF LAND AND BUILDINGS

-- (1) Prior to proposals by Standing Committees regarding the possible acquisition, development, disposal or change of use of lands or buildings owned by the City Council and relating to the provision of services for which they are responsible being recommended for approval to the Finance and Resources Committee the City Solicitor and City Chamberlain shall be fully consulted in order than an evaluation of the proposals can be made and the Committees advised accordingly. - (2) When considering any proposals: - (a) A Committee, other than the Superannuation Investment Committee in considering a proposal which would involve (a) the acquisition of land or buildings or (b) the provision of buildings it shall take into account any instructions thereon which the Finance and Resources Committee may wish to give in relation to the matter. - (b) When a Committee, following the appropriate consultations, has (a) approved a change of use of any land or building or (b) declared any land or building surplus to requirements, it shall be referred to the Finance and Resources Committee for final determination.
+17(1) Prior to proposals by Standing Committees regarding the possible acquisition, development, disposal or change of use of lands or buildings owned by the City Council and relating to the provision of services for which they are responsible being recommended for approval to the Finance and Resources Committee the City Solicitor and City Chamberlain Head of Legal and Democratic Services and Head of Finance shall be fully consulted in order that an evaluation of the proposals can be made and the Committees advised accordingly.

+- 17(2) When considering any proposals: - (a) A Committee, other than the Superannuation Investment Committee in considering a proposal which would involve:- - (I) the acquisition of land or buildings; or - (II) the provision of buildings shall take into account any instructions thereon which the Finance and Resources Committee may wish to give in relation to the matter.

+(i) When a Committee, following the appropriate consultations, has:

+(a) approved a change of use of any land or building; or

+(b) declared any land or building surplus to requirements,

+it shall be referred to the Finance and Resources Committee for final determination.

-18. GENERAL DELEGATIONS TO CHIEF EXECUTIVE AND CITY SOLICITOR
+18 GENERAL DELEGATIONS TO CHIEF EXECUTIVE AND CITY SOLICITOR HEAD OF LEGAL AND DEMOCRATIC SERVICES

-- (1) The City Solicitor, whom failing the Director of Corporate Governance, is authorised to raise or defend, or in emergency (and with the approval of the Chief Executive) settle legal actions of all descriptions. - (2) The Chief Executive, whom failing, any appropriate Director is authorised in an emergency to initiate action under any statutory procedure related to a function vested in the Council subject to report being made to the appropriate Committee at the first opportunity.
+- 18(1) The City Solicitor Head of Legal and Democratic Services, whom failing the Director of Corporate Governance, is authorised to raise or defend, or in emergency (and with the approval of the Chief Executive) settle legal actions of all descriptions. - 18(2) The Chief Executive, whom failing, any appropriate Director is authorised in an emergency to initiate action under any statutory procedure related to a function vested in the Council subject to report being made to the appropriate Committee at the first opportunity.

-19. APPLICATION OF INTERPRETATION ACT ETC
+19 APPLICATION OF INTERPRETATION ACT ETC

-- (1) The Interpretation Act 1978, shall apply to the interpretation of these Standing Orders as it applies to the interpretation of an Act of Parliament. - (2) Nothing in these Standing Orders shall prejudice the taking of any action required by virtue of any statute.
+- 19(1) The Interpretation Act 1978, shall apply to the interpretation of these Standing Orders as it applies to the interpretation of an Act of Parliament. - 19(2) Nothing in these Standing Orders shall prejudice the taking of any action required by virtue of any statute.

-20. EQUAL OPPORTUNITIES
+20 EQUAL OPPORTUNITIES

-Before entering into a contract, the Council shall obtain from the contractor an assurance in writing that, to the best of its knowledge and belief, it has complied with all statutory requirements in respect of compliance with human rights and equal opportunities legislation and is not discriminating against any person or persons.
+20(1) Before entering into a contract, the Council shall obtain from the contractor an assurance in writing that, to the best of its knowledge and belief, it has complied with all statutory requirements in respect of compliance with human rights and equal opportunities equalities legislation and is not discriminating against any person or persons.

-21. USE OF EXTERNAL FRAMEWORKS AND CONTRACTS (e.g. SCOTLAND EXCEL, CATALIST, etc.) AND CONSTRUCTIONLINE
+21 USE OF EXTERNAL FRAMEWORKS AND CONTRACTS (e.g. SCOTLAND EXCEL, CATALIST, etc.) AND CONSTRUCTIONLINE

-(1) External Frameworks and Contracts
+21(1) External Frameworks and Contracts